htmlplus/htmlplus/packages/document/src/content/en/react/installation.md

 ## Properties

-To use set properteis and attributes.
+To set properties and attributes.

 ### Primitive types